TheGiftsProject/batlog/README.md

 ### Controller Support
-Also included with BatLog is the log controller support to use it we recommend you add it to your ApplicationController by adding these lines to it.
+Also included with BatLog is the log controller support.
+To use it we recommend you add it to your ApplicationController by adding these lines to it.
 ```ruby
 require 'log/controller_support'